2200176/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-### in week 5
+### in week 6
-- Think about more keywords
+- Take a look at the website examples
-- Do research
+- Keep researching
+- Maybe create a favicon